dirkpetersen/froster/README.md

 ![image](https://user-images.githubusercontent.com/1427719/235330281-bd876f06-2b2a-46fc-8505-c065bb508973.png)

-Froster is an easy to use tool that crawls your file system, suggests folders to archive, uploads your picks to Glacier or other S3-like storage, and retrieves it back or mounts the S3 storage in your on-premise file system.
+Froster is an easy-to-use tool that crawls your file system, suggests folders to archive, checksums and uploads your picks to Glacier or other S3-like storage, and retrieves data back from archive with a single command.
+It can also mount the S3/Glacier storage in your on-premise file system and manage the [boto3 credentials/profiles](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) that are used by the AWS CLI and other tools.

 ## Table of Contents
 * [Problem](#problem)